Gaboxadol: Side effects

+Overdose

+Gaboxadol has been studied at doses as high as 120 to 160 mg in small clinical studies, without serious toxicity reported.
+Overdose of gaboxadol in humans can produce symptoms including hallucinogenic effects, euphoria, strong sedation, somnolence, dizziness, vomiting, delirium, amnesia, and loss of consciousness.

+The median lethal dose (LD_{50}) of gaboxadol in mice is 80 mg/kg intravenously, 87 to 145 mg/kg intraperitoneally, and greater than 320 mg/kg orally.
+For comparison, the LD_{50} of muscimol in the same species has been reported to be 5.6 to 7 mg/kg intravenously, 2.5 to 12 mg/kg intraperitoneally, and 22 mg/kg orally.
+These findings indicate that gaboxadol has considerably lower lethal potency or toxicity compared to muscimol.
+Gaboxadol is said to have low toxicity in various animal species and to be well-tolerated in acute and chronic toxicological studies in rats, dogs, and baboons.
+Its specific LD_{50} values in these species do not appear to have been reported.

 Interactions

 Gaboxadol is metabolized exclusively via glucuronidation and is not appreciated metabolized by cytochrome P450 enzymes, and hence would not be expected to interact with cytochrome P450 inhibitors or inducers.

 In contrast to the case of γ-aminobutyric acid (GABA) and muscimol, the binding of gaboxadol to the GABA_{A} receptor does not appear to be stimulated by the benzodiazepine and GABA_{A} receptor positive allosteric modulator diazepam in vitro.
 In addition, gaboxadol did not show synergistic effects in combination with alcohol or benzodiazepines in vitro or in vivo in animals.
+Similarly, gaboxadol was studied in combination with the Z drug zolpidem in humans and was found to have limited interaction with it.